Digital-first, omnichannel platform built for enterprises

 In other words, it’s always important to be genuine and practice what you preach.

-In a 2017 article on cause-related marketing, Pixability’s CEO states, “You can’t bandwagon on an issue and expect success — the potential for backlash is real.”
+As we’ve seen, you can’t simply jump on a Pride Month bandwagon and expect an amazing response, because there’s a major risk for backlash — and more importantly, it’s important for your company to practice what it preaches.
 So, if your brand is active in its support of the LGBTQ+ community, and is ready to take a stand on social media, how can you make sure your Pride campaign lands well with your audience?

 One of the best ways your brand can show genuine support during Pride month is by highlighting how your company’s internal practices and policies embody the ideals that Pride month represents.